-config.set_default(config_name, contents, trigger_callback=False) - Set a default value for a configuration.
+config.set\default(config\name, contents, trigger\callback=False) - Set a default value for a configuration.
 DOES NOT modify the platform's configuration store but creates a default configuration that is used for agent configuration callbacks if the configuration does not exist in the store or the configuration is deleted from the store.
-The callback will only be triggered if trigger_callback is true and the configuration store subsystem on the agent is not aware of a configuration with that name from the platform store.
+The callback will only be triggered if trigger\callback is true and the configuration store subsystem on the agent is not aware of a configuration with that name from the platform store.

-Typically this will be called in the init method of an agent with the parsed contents of the packaged configuration file.
+Typically this will be called in the \\init\\ method of an agent with the parsed contents of the packaged configuration file.
 This may not be called from a configuration callback.
 Doing so will raise a RuntimeError.

-config.delete_default(config_name, trigger_callback=False) - Delete a default value for a configuration.
-This method is included for for completeness and is unlikely to be used in agent code.
+config.delete\default(config\name, trigger\callback=False) - Delete a default value for a configuration.
+I have no idea why you would ever call this.
+It is here for completeness.
 This may not be called from a configuration callback.
 Doing so will raise a RuntimeError.